jpverkamp/blog/content/programming/2020/2020-07-07-a-smart-mysql-wrapper.md

 On additional trick is setting the `MYSQL_PWD` environment variable before calling the command with {{< doc python subprocess >}}.
 That way we can pass the password without it being displayed when we're in verbose mode.

 Connecting via the SSH tunnel was something that I was particularly proud of.
-Essentially, we can make an SSH tunnel via a {{< wikipedia "bastion host" >}} to the MySQL host inside a private network and then connecting to that tunnel, which in turn forwards the connection through the tunnel.
+Essentially, we can make an SSH tunnel via a [[wiki:bastion host]]() to the MySQL host inside a private network and then connecting to that tunnel, which in turn forwards the connection through the tunnel.
 It doesn't even cost that much performancewise.

 Because we're using `subprocess`, we can actually do fun things with pipes: